gakumar1287/first-job/README.md

 ### Build Java code
 ---
 Maven is now ready to build the project.
-You can execute several build lifecycle goals with Maven now, including goals to compile the project’s code, create a library package (such as a JAR file), and install the library in the local Maven dependency repository.
+You can execute several build lifecycle goals with Maven now, including goals to compile the project’s code, create a library package (such as a WAR file), and install the library in the local Maven dependency repository.

 To try out the build, issue the following at the command line: